Home News Documentation Download Screenshots Credits Help

 After that, creation of the disk image begins.
 Note that no confirmation is asked it the disk image is small enough to fit to a CD.

 When the disk image is successfully created, I must reboot in order to burn the disc because my DVD burner is still in use.
 Clonezilla Live can be loaded into computer memory during boot in order to be able to burn disc(s) within it.
 However, due to a known bug, the disk image can't be created if Clonezilla Live has been loaded into memory. (source) Thus, I press 1 and ENTER to reboot to another operating system and burn the image using graphical burning program.
-For instructions, follow one of these links:
+Follow this link for instructions.
+If you've created a ZIP file, follow this one instead.